 Lawsuit Alleges Depo-Provera DMPA Injection Increases Brain Tumor Risks

-A Colorado woman has filed a Depo-Provera lawsuit alleging that the active ingredient in the popular birth control injections caused the development of a brain tumor as well as painful headaches, dizziness and blurred vision.
+A Colorado woman has filed a Depo-Provera lawsuit alleging that the active ingredient in the popular birth control injections caused the development of a brain tumor, as well as painful headaches, dizziness and blurred vision.

 The complaint (PDF) was brought by Amy Stivers in the U.S. District Court for the Northern District of Florida on June 17, naming Pfizer, Inc., Viatris Inc., Greenstone LLC, Pharmacia & UpJohn Company, LLC, and Pharmacia LLC as defendants.

-In late 2024, several studies found that women who received Depo-Provera injections containing DMPA may face up to a five-fold increased risk of developing meningioma, especially with extended use.
+In late 2024, studies found that women who received Depo-Provera injections containing DMPA may face up to a five-fold increased risk of developing meningioma, especially with extended use.
 This prompted growing concern among public health experts, particularly given the drug’s widespread use.

 Depo-Provera-Lawsuit-Settlement